tact-lang/awesome-tact/README.md

 - [Tact Wallet Contract](https://github.com/tact-lang/contract-wallet): This wallet contract supports gasless transactions, allows operations on behalf of the wallet by other contracts, and can execute a scalable number of operations in a single transaction.
 - [Tact Payouts Contract](https://github.com/tact-lang/contract-payouts): A perfect solution for on-chain payouts.
 This contract generates a list of text tickets for each address entitled to a payout.
 Tickets are signed transactions serialized as comments to be parsed by the smart contract.
 - [Simple DNS Contract](https://github.com/tact-lang/contract-dns-simple): A contract that allows you to manage DNS records in a simple way.
 It also allows to burn fuses disallowing certain modifications of records.
 - [NFT Standard](https://github.com/howardpen9/nft-standard-template): A basic implemetation of NFT standard that include the [TEP-62](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) and [TEP-66](https://github.com/ton-blockchain/TEPs/blob/master/text/0066-nft-royalty-standard.md) in practice.
-Contributed by community contributor [@howardpen9](https://dune.com/Howard_Peng)
+Contributed by community contributor [@howardpen9](https://t.me/howard_peng)
 - [More Examples](https://github.com/tact-lang/tact/tree/main/examples): Check out 10+ examples in the official Tact repository.
+- [Community Project - TONBanking](https://gitlab.tonb.io/pub/contract): TONB is a TON blockchain smart contract that represents a digital asset (Jetton).
+The contract defines the owner of the Jetton, the ability to mint new tokens, the staking pool and withdrawal requests, and the ability to retrieve information about the Jetton.

+## 📸 Video Content

+- [Tact Series by Alefman Vladimir (English)](https://www.youtube.com/@AlefmanVladimirEN-xb4pq/videos): Community contrinutore with the series of video to help you learn Tact by Alefman Vladimir, by [FootSteps#247](https://github.com/ton-society/ton-footsteps/issues/247)

 ## Contribution Guidelines